First published on Thursday, March 16, 2023

 As an employer, how your employees are feeling is vitally important to their productivity and overall happiness.
 You should never ignore the importance of your staff feeling happy and healthy.

-So understanding employee wellbeing is crucial to the ongoing success of your company.
+So understanding employee wellbeing and offering them wellbeing support is crucial to the ongoing success of your company.
 You should do everything you can to help the health and wellbeing of your employees.
 Failure to do so can lead to you losing your best staff and create a toxic workplace culture.

 In this guide we'll discuss what employee wellbeing is, different aspects that make it up, and ways to improve it in your business.